Hello! Click on one of our members below to chat on Whatsapp

 Find the detailed information here!

-The classic Ausangate route is a beast of a trek, with many miles to cover, at very high altitudes.
-Besides the challenge and the thrill of an epic hike, you can look forward to some of the most stunning landscapes on this side of the Americas.
+The classic Ausangate route is a hard challenging trek, with many miles to cover, at very high altitudes.
+Besides the challenge and the thrill of an epic hike, you can look forward to some of the most stunning landscapes on this side of the Andes.
 Every year, pilgrims follow this path in search of divinity and to gave thanks to the great Apus of the mountains for giving them life.
 A spiritual journey that offers uninterrupted beauty and solitude.
-This path has been central to the spiritual and religious beliefs of the Andean people of the mountains.
+This path has been central to the spiritual and religious beliefs of the Andean people.

 The most common route begins in the small town of Tinki.
 Just outside the village are thermal baths to welcome you to this one of a kind, grueling hike.
 Admire uninterrupted views of the Ausangate peak and the thousands of llamas and alpacas roaming in the fields.

-Pass brilliant turquoise colored glacial lakes strewed along the trek.
+Pass brilliant turquoise colored glacial lakes that feature along the trek.
 On a good day you could witness a small avalanche or two, as the glacial hills crash into the lakes below.
 In addition to all the splendor, enjoy lush green everglades and gushing waterfalls and streams.
-You could also spot the massive Andean condors soaring above and the sparsely seen wild vicuña.
+You could also spot the massive Andean condors soaring above and the rarely seen wild vicuña.

-One of the best highlights of the trek is obviously the fifth highest mountain peak in Peru, the gigantic Ausangate Mountain (6, 384m/ 20, 924ft).
-However, you will also pass a number of other gems enroute.
+One of the highlights of the trek is obviously the fifth highest mountain peak in Peru, the gigantic Ausangate Mountain (6, 384m/ 20, 924ft).
+Also pass a number of other gems enroute.
 Included, is the famous Rainbow Mountain.
 Experience this eye-catching spectacular with its vivid colors that draws in thousands of visitors every year.
 Next, is the even more astonishing Red Valley.
 This desert valley is completely covered in a shade of red, giving it a kind of planet Mars vibe.
 To end this magical journey, you can soak in your aching muscles in the Pacchanta hot springs.

 Find the detailed information here!

 The hike is generally at altitudes around 4 00m/ 13 123ft.
 The highest pass at Punto Union is 4 700m/ 15 420ft .
 From this vintage point you can see ten of the highest peaks in the Cordillera Blanca, including Alpamayo and Artesonraju (the mountain in the background of the Paramount Pictures logo.
 People generally first do a day hike to Laguna 69 to acclimate to the altitude.
 It is very likely to get a bit of a snow storm at the highest elevation point of the trek.
 From Punto Union you get up and close to stunning views of the snow capped mountain peaks and the sparkling turquoise Lake Taulicocha below.
-This is magically, isolated hike that doesn´t get much foot traffic year round.
+This is magically, isolated hike gets little tourism year round.
 Because of the high elevation and possible snow storms with avalanches, we recommend doing this trek during dry season ( April-November)

 Everything you need to book a trekking in Peru